farbod-s/Clean-Code/README.md

 The name `AccountVisitor` means a great deal to a programmer who is familiar with the *VISITOR* pattern.

 ### Use Problem Domain Names
+When there is no "programmer-ees" for what you're doing, use the name from the problem domain.
+At least the programmer who maintains your code can ask a domain expert what is means.

 ### Add Meaningful Context